Audrey Roloff Pregnancy Watch: The Latest Details On ‘LPBW’ Star’s Health, Labor, Delivery, And More [UPDATE]

 “@audreyroloff it’s been a quiet couple days for you and @jeremyroloff.
 Praying if it’s baby time that you have a beautiful, healthy, empowered birth and baby girl!!” wrote another.

 Rumors are also abounding that Amy Roloff referenced the birth of her second grandchild at some point in the weekend.
-These speculations, however, could not be confirmed, as there is no trace of the alleged post in either Amy or Audrey’s official social media pages.
+These speculations, however, could not be confirmed, as there is currently no trace of the alleged post in either Amy or Audrey’s official social media pages.
+Even LPBW fans were unable to take a screenshot of the Roloff matriarch’s alleged update.

 This is right where Auj and I took our first official photo seven years ago.
 We weren't quite dating yet, but I told her I wanted to get a photo of us to document our summer.
 We were treading lightly, nervous that the wrong word might derail what we had going.
 It was brilliant – slow, nerving, exciting, and real – a relationship that was growing it's roots.
 I knew I had to get this photo, so I set up my tripod, set the timer, and boom (see next photo) we timestamped the moment and filed it away unsure of what was to come of us.
 Now we stand here seven years later taking a similar photo, about to do the same thing with our daughter! #beating50percent #stayingido #journeyofjerandauj